 3 Cr.
 (Hrs.:3 Lec.)

 Provides a grounding in data mining techniques and prepares students to design, use, and evaluate these techniques in a variety of application domains and for the purpose of decision support.
-Topics include decision trees, rule based systems, statistical approaches, neural networks, and instance based approaches.
-Prerequisites: (CSCI 110, CSCI 117, or CSCI 135), M 121 or higher, (CAPP 158 or CSCI 340).
-(1st)
+Topics include decision trees, rule based systems, statistical approaches and instance based approaches.
+Prerequisites: (CSCI 114, CSCI 117, or CSCI 135), M 141 or higher, ( CSCI 340 or BMIS 375).
+(1st) (2nd)

 Course generally offered fall (1st) semester.